 - Combine the buttermilk and vanilla in a measuring cup and add in two additions, alternating with three additions of the flour: flour, buttermilk, flour, buttermilk, and flour.
 After each addition, whisk just long enough to combine the ingredients.

 - Fill muffin cups about ¾ full with batter.
 The batter should come nearly to the top of the paper liners.
 Bake for 13-15 minutes, until a toothpick inserted in one of the cupcakes comes out without any liquid batter on it.

-- Let the cupcakes cool in the pan for about 1 minute, then dump out onto a wire rack and allow to cool completely before frosting.
+- Let the cupcakes cool in the pan for about 1 minute, then dump them out onto a wire rack and allow them to cool completely before frosting.

 - Frost cupcakes with a swirl of Chai Latte Italian Meringue Buttercream.
 If desired, top each with one white chocolate chip and a light dusting of nutmeg.